openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - :ref:`Image Mapped Input`
      - Learners answer prompts by selecting a defined area in an image.
 You define the area by including coordinates in the body of the problem.
-     - Provisional support
+     - Not supported
-   * - :ref:`Math Expression Input`
-     - Learners enter mathematical expressions to answer a question.
-These problems can include unknown variables and more complex symbolic expressions.
-You can specify a correct answer either explicitly or by using a Python script.
-     - Full support; mobile-ready
    * - :ref:`Molecular Structure<Molecule Editor>`
      - Learners draw molecules that follow the rules for covalent bond formation and formal charge, even if the molecules are chemically impossible, are unstable, or do not exist in living systems.
-     - No support
-   * - :ref:`Peer Assessment<Open Response Assessments 2>`
-     - Learners receive feedback on responses that they submit, and give feedback to other course participants.
-Open response assessments include self assessment, peer assessment, and optionally, staff assessment.
-     - Full support
+     - Not supported
    * - :ref:`Problem with Adaptive Hint`
      - A problem with an adaptive hint evaluates a learner's response, then gives the learner feedback or a hint based on that response so that the learner is more likely to answer correctly on the next attempt.
 These problems can be text input or multiple choice problems.
-     - Provisional support
+     - Not supported

 ******************************
 Additional Exercises and Tools
 ******************************

-This table lists a variety of different exercises and tools that you can add to your course.
+This table lists the fully or provisionally supported additional exercises and tools that you can add to your course.

+.. note:: Some additional exercises and tools are :ref:`not supported<Levels of Support>` by edX.
+You can enable an option to make unsupported exercises and tools available in Studio.
+For more information, see :ref:`Unsupported Additional Exercises and Tools` and :ref:`Add_Unsupported_Exercises_Problems`.

 .. to come: revise to eliminate entries with no support.
 Add pointer (at least for Open edX) to all of the XBlocks that are available.